donomii/throff/README.md

 The string representation of a throff hash is generated on the fly and not stored.
 The string representing the hash will be a series of throff commands that will rebuild the hash when EVALed.
-Key order is not guaranteed unless the underlying implementation provides for it.
+Key order is not guaranteed.

-Handling nested hashes is currently too difficult, I will be redesigning this soon.
+Handling nested hashes is currently too difficult, I will be redesigning this.

 ### Wrappers